 These new phones were introduced in 2018 and marked the twelfth generation of iPhones.
-The design was similar to the iPhone X launched in the previous year, with a full-frame OLED display.
+The design was similar to the iPhone X launched the previous year, with a full-frame OLED display.
 The X and the XS were almost identical in size, except the XS was marginally lighter while the XS Max is larger.
-It had a 6.5 inch OLED display.
+It had a 6.5-inch OLED display.

-The key difference to the previous year model is the A12 Bionic chip built with a 7-nanometer process.
-It was more efficient and increased the processing power while decreased the battery drain.
+The key difference from the previous year’s model is the A12 Bionic chip built with a 7-nanometer process.
+It was more efficient and increased the processing power while decreasing the battery drain.
 They were equipped with 4GB of RAM and 64GB, 256GB, or 512GB of internal storage.

 They both used dual 12-megapixel rear cameras and one 7-megapixel front-facing camera.
 Despite the same megapixel rating, both cameras were improved in comparison to the previous models, having now bigger sensors.

 The XS and XS Max were rated IP68 for dust and water resistance under IEC standard 60529, with Apple specifying a maximum depth of 2 meters and up to 30 minutes of submersion in water.
 It was an improvement over the IP67 rating of the iPhone 8 and iPhone X